 As a service organization the NHS/NJHS supports a wide range of CS organizations and performs monthly CS projects.

-The NHS/NJHS awards annual college scholarships to its officers, and arranges a NHS/NJHS trip to Hershey Park as a reward to members for their hard work and support of the organization.
+The NHS/NJHS awards annual college scholarships to its officers, and arranges a recreational trip each year (often to Hershey Park) as a reward to members for their hard work and support of the organization.